Villages Clark County

 How do I get involved?

-If you want more information or want to get on our email list, contact us at:
+If you want more information or want to get on our email list,

 Learn more about the villages movement.
 Websites: www.villagesclarkcounty.org, www.VillagesNW.org for information on the Portland villages.
 Go to www.vtvnetwork.org for Village to Village Network info on the national movement and national organization.